snowplow-archive/snowplow.github.com/_posts/2016-03-23-snowplow-scala-analytics-sdk-0.1.0-released.md

 <h2 id="overview">1.
 Overview</h2>

+The Scala Analytics SDK makes it significantly easier to build applications that consume Snowplow enriched data directly from Kinesis or S3.

 The Snowplow enriched event is a relatively complex TSV string containing self-describing JSONs.
 Rather than work with this structure directly, Snowplow analytics SDKs ship with *event transformers*, which translate the Snowplow enriched event format into something more convenient for engineers and analysts.

 As the Snowplow enriched event format evolves towards a cleaner [Apache Avro] [avro]-based structure, we will be updating this Analytics SDK to maintain compatibility across different enriched event versions.

-Working with the Snowplow Scala Analytics SDK therefore has some major advantages over working with Snowplow enriched events directly:
+Working with the Snowplow Scala Analytics SDK therefore has two major advantages over working with Snowplow enriched events directly:

 1. The SDK reduces your development time by providing analyst- and developer-friendly transformations of the Snowplow enriched event format
 1. The SDK futureproofs your code against new releases of Snowplow which update our enriched event format